-5.6.5 For example: where a firm (firm A) enters into a business relationship with, or undertakes an occasional transaction for, the underlying customer of another firm (firm B), for example by accepting instructions from the customer (given through Firm B); or firm A and firm B both act for the same customer in respect of a transaction (e.g., firm A as executing broker and firm B as clearing broker), firm A may rely on firm B to carry out CDD measures, while remaining ultimately liable for compliance with the ML Regulations.
-Regulation 17(2)(a),(b) and (5) 5.6.6 In this context, Firm B must be: (1) a person who carries on business in the UK who is (a) an FSA-authorised credit or financial institution (excluding a money service business) (see also paragraph 5.6.7 below); or (b) an auditor, insolvency practitioner, external accountant, tax adviser or independent legal professional, who is supervised for the purposes of the Regulations by one of the bodies listed in Part 1 of Schedule 3 to the ML Regulations; Regulation 17(2)(c) and (5) (2) a person who carries on business in another EEA State who is: (a) a credit or financial institution (excluding a money service business), an auditor, insolvency practitioner, external accountant, tax adviser or other independent legal professional; (b) subject to mandatory professional registration recognised by law; and (c) supervised for compliance with the requirements laid down in the Money Laundering Directive in accordance with section 2 of Chapter V of that directive; Regulation 17(2)(d) and (5) (3) a person carrying on business in a non-EEA State who is (a) a credit or financial institution (excluding a money service business), an auditor, insolvency practitioner, external accountant, tax adviser or other independent legal professional; (b) subject to mandatory professional registration recognised by law; and (c) subject to requirements equivalent to those laid down in the Money Laundering Directive; and (d) supervised for compliance with those requirements in a manner equivalent to section 2 of Chapter V of the Money Laundering Directive.
-5.6.7 In practice, appointed representatives of FSA-authorised credit or financial institutions (see sub-paragraph (1)(a) above) may be regarded as extensions of their FSA-authorised principal firms, and reliance may be placed upon them accordingly for the purposes of Regulation 17.
-Consent Consent to be relied upon 5.6.8 The ML Regulations do not define how consent must be evidenced.
-Ordinarily, 'consent' means an acceptance of some form of proposal by one party from another - this may be written or oral, express or implied.
+- Regulation 17 5.6.4 The ML Regulations expressly permit a firm to rely on another person to apply any or all of the CDD measures, provided that the other person is listed in Regulation 17(2), and that consent to being relied on has been given (see paragraph 5.6.8).
+The relying firm, however, retains responsibility for any failure to comply with a requirement of the Regulations, as this responsibility cannot be delegated. - 5.6.5 For example: - where a firm (firm A) enters into a business relationship with, or undertakes an occasional transaction for, the underlying customer of another firm (firm B), for example by accepting instructions from the customer (given through Firm B); or - firm A and firm B both act for the same customer in respect of a transaction (e.g., firm A as executing broker and firm B as clearing broker), firm A may rely on firm B to carry out CDD measures, while remaining ultimately liable for compliance with the ML Regulations.
+Regulation $17(2)(a)$ (b) and (5) 5.6.6 In this context, Firm B must be: 17(2)(a),(b) and (5) a person who carries on business in the UK who is (a) an FCA-authorised credit or financial institution (excluding a money service business) (see also paragraph 5.6.7 below); or (b) an auditor, insolvency practitioner, external accountant, tax adviser or independent legal professional, who is supervised for the purposes of the Regulations by one of the bodies listed in Part 1 of Schedule 3 to the ML Regulations; Regulation 17(2)(c) and (5) (2) a person who carries on business in another EEA State who is: (a) a credit or financial institution (excluding a money service business), an auditor, insolvency practitioner, external accountant, tax adviser or other independent legal professional; (b) subject to mandatory professional registration recognised by law; and(c) supervised for compliance with the requirements laid down in the Money Laundering Directive in accordance with section 2 of Chapter V of that directive; Regulation 17(2)(d) and (5) (3) a person carrying on business in a non-EEA State who is (a) a credit or financial institution (excluding a money service business), an auditor, insolvency practitioner, external accountant, tax adviser or other independent legal professional; (b) subject to mandatory professional registration recognised by law; and (c) subject to requirements equivalent to those laid down in the Money Laundering Directive; and (d) supervised for compliance with those requirements in a manner equivalent to section 2 of Chapter V of the Money Laundering Directive.
+5.6.7 In practice, appointed representatives of FCA-authorised credit or financial institutions (see sub-paragraph (1)(a) above) may be regarded as extensions of their FCA-authorised principal firms, and reliance may be placed upon them accordingly for the purposes of Regulation 17.
+Consent to be relie ed upon 5.6.8 The ML Regulations do not define how consent must be evidenced.
+Ordinarily, 'consent' means an acceptance of some form of proposal